galih56/issue-classifier-ai-agent/README.md

 # AI Classification Service

-> A flexible, AI-powered classification service designed to interpret unstructured input and map it into structured categories for various business use cases.
+> A flexible, AI-powered classification service designed to interpret unstructured input and map it into structured categories for various business use cases. **Now with BYOK (Bring Your Own Key) support for usage transparency and provider flexibility**

 ## 🎯 TL;DR

 This service uses AI to automatically classify text inputs (issue reports, employee profiles, requests) into predefined categories with explanations and confidence scores.
-Built with a provider-agnostic architecture, it's designed to support multiple domains: IT support, HR workflows, salary structures, and more.
+Built with a provider-agnostic architecture supporting **BYOK**, it's designed for multiple domains: IT support, HR workflows, salary structures, and more.

 ---